 5. Is the wall thick enough for its height?

 The map and table below give guidance on how high walls should be in different parts of the UK relative to their thickness.
 Seek expert advice if your wall exceeds the recommended height, or in circumstances whereby this guidance is inapplicable e.g. walls incorporating piers, or walls supporting heavy gates or retaining soil.

-Some climbing plants, like ivy, can damage walls of growth is unchecked.
+6. Some climbing plants, like ivy, can damage walls if growth is unchecked.

 Consider cutting them back and supporting regrowth clear of the wall.